RH-34

 RH-34 is a compound which acts as a potent and selective partial agonist for the 5-HT_{2A} serotonin receptor subtype.
 It was derived by structural modification of the selective 5-HT_{2A} antagonist ketanserin, with the 4-(p-fluorobenzoyl)piperidine moiety replaced by the N-(2-methoxybenzyl) pharmacophore found in such potent 5-HT_{2A} agonists as NBOMe-2C-B and NBOMe-2C-I. This alteration was found to retain 5-HT_{2A} affinity and selectivity, but reversed activity from an antagonist to a moderate efficacy partial agonist.

+Chemistry

+Analogues

+Analogues of RH-34 with potent serotonin 5-HT_{2A} receptor agonist activity such as WL567 and WL568 have been described.